phajduk/dagger2-intellij-plugin/README.md

 # Dagger Intellij Plugin

 Dagger and Dagger2 are using JSR-330 specification to determine dependency injection in code.
-Main goal of this plugin is to increase productivity and happyness during programming with Daggers.
+Main goal of this plugin is to increase productivity and happiness during programming with Daggers.

 ## Wrapper around Intellij
 We should not try to implement better code generators which are already implemented in [IntelliJ Community][1].
 This is *not* goal of this plugin.
 We should utilize already existing features of IntelliJ codebase and wrap them to add required features.
 That's why, `ConstructorJsr330` generator is just a wrapper around IntelliJ constructor generator.
 What this generator do under the hood is annotating such generated constructor with `@Inject` annotation.